SciML/Catalyst.jl/docs/src/index.md

 etc).

 ## Features
-- DSL provides a simple and readable format for manually specifying chemical reactions.
+- A DSL provides a simple and readable format for manually specifying chemical reactions.
 - Catalyst `ReactionSystem`s provide a symbolic representation of reaction networks, built on [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) and